 Challenges and Consequences

-State, federal, and global privacy and security laws are an ever-evolving—and ever-increasing—landscape of regulations that are next to impossible to stay ahead of using manual processes and tools, such as spreadsheets or documents.
+State, federal, and global privacy and security laws constitute an ever-evolving—and ever-increasing—landscape of regulations that are next to impossible to keep up with using manual processes and tools, such as spreadsheets or documents.

-For Privacy teams, the benefits of streamlined communications can have an incredible ROI when it comes to risk management: faster time-to-decision and notification is possible with real-time alerts.
+For Privacy teams, the benefits of streamlined communications can yield incredible ROI in risk management: faster time-to-decision and notification are possible with real-time alerts.

 Challenge A: Consequences